zoffixznet/p6-ecosystem-meta-checker/README.md

 # INSTALLATION

-You need these modules installed from CPAN:
+You need Perl 5 installed and these modules installed from CPAN:

     cpan Mojo::UserAgent JSON::Meth List::UtilsBy